 The questions asked of one course of participants should be changed for the next course.

 Each ATO will determine the pass mark for each examination paper.
 The guiding principle should be that a participant being considered for the award of an AtoN Level 1+ Certificate is likely to be directly responsible for AtoN service provision or its supervision.
-A participant who just fails to meet the pass mark despite active participation in the course could exceptionally be given the opportunity to demonstrate his or her potential at a formal aural “viva” examination held at a suitable date after the termination of this model course.
+A participant who just fails to meet the pass mark despite active participation in the course could exceptionally be given the opportunity to demonstrate his or her potential at a formal oral “viva” examination held at a suitable date after the termination of this model course.

 The following guidelines are proposed for consideration by ATOs: